-The Boyd Service Award is given to students who show a commitment to community service.
+The Boyd Service Award is a recognition earned by students who show a commitment to community service.
 It is named for Professor and President Emeritus Willard "Sandy" Boyd.
-The Boyd Service Award is presented to law students at the completion of their studies, during graduation.
-Recipients receive a seal on their diploma and wear cords during the graduation ceremony.
+The Boyd Service Award is awarded to law students at the completion of their studies in recognition of service throughout their law school careers.
+Recipients receive a certificate and wear cords during the graduation ceremony.
 Receiving the Boyd Service Award is the only way to wear cords at graduation.

 To recognize law students who provide volunteer services to charitable, religious, civic, community, governmental and educational organizations in furtherance of those organizations' missions to improve the community.